iow-esm/main/documentation/jupyterbook/usage/parallelize_flux_calculator.md

 # Parallelize the flux calulator

 It is possible to run the flux calculator in parallel where each process takes care of a specific part of the exchage grid.
 These parts are determined according to the ocean model's parallelization: for each process of the ocean model, the corresponding ocean grid cells are identified and exchange grid cells that are linked to these cells are grouped together.
-Since some fields have to be regridded to other grids (e.g from the _t_ to the _u_ grid) there are overlaps (halos) between the groups, see {numref}`Fig. {number} <fig-parallelize_flux_calculator>`
+Since some fields have to be regridded to other grids (e.g from the _t_ to the _u_ grid) there are overlaps between the groups, these overlaps are called halos, see {numref}`Fig. {number} <fig-parallelize_flux_calculator>`

 ```{figure} ../figures/parallelize_flux_calculator.png
 ---